2014 General Rules

 Heat races are lined up with the lowest point average on the pole, second lowest on the pole of the second heat, so on and so forth.
 Features are lined up the same way.
 The cars that make the invert are grouped together and the lowest point average of those cars goes on the pole, second lowest goes outside front row.
 The cars that do not make invert go to the back of the field according to their finish in the heat races.

-If a B-Main is required, it will be lined up by heat race finish.
-Qualifiers from the B-Main will fill in the rest of the positions in the A-Main the order they finished.
+If a B-feature is required, it will be lined up by heat race finish.
+Qualifiers from the B-feature will fill in the rest of the positions in the A-Main the order they finished.

 Inverts are as follows:

 1 heat – ALL or 5 cars invert.

 2 heats – 5 cars invert in each heat for total of 10

 3 heats - 4 cars invert in each heat for total of 12

 4 heats - 3 cars invert in each heat for total of 12

 5 heats - 2 cars invert in each heat for total of 10

 6 heats - 2 cars invert in each heat for total of 12